 Behavioural weight management programmes can help people lose weight and reduce their risk of chronic diseases, but programmes led by specialists in clinical settings can be too costly for the NHS to deliver at the necessary scale.
-There is good evidence that primary care referral to an open-group behavioural weight loss programme is a cost-effective option.
-12-week referrals to these programmes are often used in the NHS, but there is debate about whether this treatment duration is sufficient to have a long term impact.
-The WRAP randomised controlled trial evaluated whether an extended referral (52 weeks) is more effective and cost-effective over 2 years.
+There is good evidence that primary care referral to commercially available open-group behavioural weight management programmes (like Weight Watchers or Slimming World) is a cost-effective option and 12-week referrals to these programmes are often used in the NHS.
+However, there is debate about whether a 12 week programme is sufficient to have a long term impact.
+In the WRAP trial we evaluated whether an extended referral (52 weeks) is more effective and cost-effective over 2 years.

-Two year follow up of WRAP participants was completed in 2016.
-Analysis and publication of data is ongoing.
+Status Two year follow up of WRAP participants was completed in 2016.
+The main findings have been published.
+Secondary analysis and publication of data is ongoing.

-From 31st October 2016, responsibility for the WRAP study will transfer from MRC Human Nutrition Research to the MRC Epidemiology Unit, University of Cambridge.
-University of Cambridge will become the sponsor and data controller for this trial.
+Unit Role From 31st October 2016, responsibility for the WRAP study transferred from MRC Human Nutrition Research to the MRC Epidemiology Unit, University of Cambridge.
+University of Cambridge are the sponsor and data controller for this trial.
 For more information about this please read our letter to participants